 Doctoral students fulfilling residence requirements for the Doctor of Philosophy and Doctor of Musical Arts degrees must be enrolled full time (nine semester hours minimum or six semester hours for research assistants or teaching assistants) during the specified period.
-See "Residency Classification Policies and Procedures," page 51, and specific degree requirements for fulfilling residence requirements for other doctoral degree programs.

 Enrollment Verification Guidelines.
 The registrar is responsible for verifying enrollment according to the general guidelines.
-See the "Enrollment Verification Guidelines for Graduate Students" table, page 490.
+See the "Enrollment Verification Guidelines for Graduate Students" table, on this page.

-GRADUATE COLLEGE DEGREE REQUIREMENTS
+GRADUATE COLLEGE DEGREE REQUIREMENTS Graduate Advising

-Graduate Advising

-The Graduate College's Advising/Referral Office offers general information about policies, procedures, requirements, and support services.
+The Graduate College's Referral Office offers general information about policies, procedures, requirements, and support services.
 Students with regular admission status should contact their academic unit for degree program advising and program of study planning.